Configuring Windows Event Forwarding

 Applies to: Advanced Threat Analytics version 1.9

 For ATA versions 1.8 and higher, event collection configuration is no longer necessary for ATA Lightweight Gateways.
-The ATA Lightweight Gateway can now read events locally, without the need to configure event forwarding.
+The ATA Lightweight Gateway now read events locally, without the need to configure event forwarding.

 WEF configuration for ATA Gateway's with port mirroring

-After you configured port mirroring from the domain controllers to the ATA Gateway, follow the following instructions to configure Windows Event forwarding using Source Initiated configuration.
+After configuring port mirroring from the domain controllers to the ATA Gateway, use the following instructions to configure Windows Event forwarding using Source Initiated configuration.
 This is one way to configure Windows Event forwarding.

 Step 1: Add the network service account to the domain Event Log Readers Group.

 In this scenario, assume that the ATA Gateway is a member of the domain.

 - Open Active Directory Users and Computers, navigate to the BuiltIn folder and double-click Event Log Readers.